akos-sereg/simple-file-encryption/README.md

     File.ReadAllBytes(encryptedFile),
     "passwd",
     out meta);
-Console.WriteLine(meta.Filename.ToString()); // "Filename.txt"
+Console.WriteLine(meta.Filename.ToString()); // => "Filename.txt"
 Console.WriteLine(Encoding.UTF8.GetString(decrypted)); // original content of test.txt
 ```

 Please note that metadata will not be encrypted in the result of Encrypt method, by default.
-You can set *encryptMetadata = true* when calling Encrypt, if you want to secure metadata block as well.
+You can set *encryptMetadata = true* when calling Encrypt or EncryptFile, if you want to secure metadata block as well.